Bruce Baird: Federal politics

-Baird was a Liberal member of the Australian House of Representatives from October 1998 to November 2007, representing the electorate of Cook, New South Wales.
-He also held the positions of chairman of the National Rail Corporation, and was a board member of ABN Amro Hoare Govett, Tourism Training Australia and Tourism Education Services.
+Baird was a Liberal member of the Australian House of Representatives from October 1998 to October 2007, representing the electorate of Cook, New South Wales.
+He chaired the House of Representatives Standing Committee on Economics, Finance and Public Administration from 2004 to 2007, and chaired the Amnesty International parliamentary group from 2000.
 Baird along with fellow Liberal MPs Petro Georgiou, Russell Broadbent and Judi Moylan opposed mandatory detention of asylum seekers.
+In June 2005 the four MPs negotiated with Prime Minister John Howard over proposals to change the detention system.
+The resulting agreement provided for families with children to move into community accommodation and for the Commonwealth Ombudsman to review cases of detention exceeding two years, while retaining mandatory detention.

 Despite being a former deputy leader of the NSW Liberal Party, Baird never served as a minister during his time in Federal Parliament.
-Baird had been overlooked for ministerial preferment by Prime Minister John Howard because he was a supporter of deputy Liberal leader and Howard's heir apparent Peter Costello.
+In 2007, journalist Phillip Coorey attributed his lack of promotion under Howard to his moderate political views and support for Peter Costello.